LoginCrack.py - More Methods For Breaking Web Logins

-Most of the time, logins are not being properly tested against SQL injection and many times critical security vulnerabilities are left undetected.
+Most of the time, logins are not being properly tested against SQL injection and critical security vulnerabilities could be left undetected.
 It is not admissible to miss any security vulnerability during a pen-test because somebody else might find the bug and exploit it.

 The objective of this post is to illustrate additional methods for finding SQL injection vulnerabilities, because the traditional ways sometimes fail to detect all the vulnerabilities.